Physics-50/Module-2/docs/week1.md

 ## Setting up the camera to take a picture of the levitated beads

-The provided cell phone camera mount, mounted to a vertical pole, can be used to position your cell phone above the acoustic levitator to take pictures of the beads for analysis.
+The provided cell phone camera mount, mounted to a vertical pole, can be used to position your cell phone near the acoustic levitator to take pictures of the beads for analysis.
 Make sure to include a ruler in the image for calibration purposes and give some thought to the best positioning of the ruler for accurate results.

 ### Preliminary Data Analysis